District and Campus Commitments

 Key Practices:

-• track the identified metrics for all students in the district and monitors students’ progress toward grade-level expectations.
+- track the identified metrics for all students in the district and monitor students’ progress toward grade level expectations.

 Key Practices:

-• School counseling program leader(s) and administrators identify teachers as internal partners in advising to implement advising curriculum into their classroom to support students in making progress toward grade-level expectations.
+- School counseling program leader(s) and administrators identify teachers as internal partners in advising to implement advising curriculum into their classrooms to support students in making progress toward grade level expectations.

 Key Practices: